 Speakers Bureau

 The AHA Speakers Bureau features Alabama historians who volunteer their time to present programs to libraries, museums, clubs, civic groups, genealogical societies and any group with an interest in Alabama history.
+The cost per program is $50.00.
+This helps offset our speakers' travel expenses.

 Jim Baggett